uber/crumb/README.md

 ## Packaging

-If compiling into an Android app, you probably want to exclude the crumbs from the APK.
-You can do so via the `packagingOptions` closure:
+To exclude crumbs from being compiled into an Android application APK, add the following exclusion via the `packagingOptions` closure:

 ```gradle
 packagingOptions {